Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 Guinea pigs can eat one whole cherry tomato or an equivalent-sized chunk of a larger tomato a few times a week.

-Some people feed small amounts of tomato daily, but this can lead to mouth sores over time due to the natural acidity of tomatoes.
+Some people feed small amounts of tomato daily, but this can sometimes lead to mouth sores over time due to the natural acidity of tomatoes.

 Never feed a whole large tomato at once, as this can cause diarrhea and severe stomach pains from consuming so much oxalic acid in a short time.